DIVING into a Wedding Stationery Business (Top Tips)

-I have seen photographers websites that really look like they have been slapped together in one night by a teenager, with all sorts of photographs with strange couples, zero direction on a chosen look, such as fine art look, or choosing to focus on one key look or area that they can really specialise in, such as, adventurous couples, elopements, destination weddings, luxury wedding etc…
+However, having said the above, I have seen photographers websites that really look like they have been slapped together in one night by a teenager, with all sorts of photographs with strange couples, zero direction on a chosen look, such as fine art look, (specialising in baby/newborn photography moody photography etc….) or choosing to focus on one key look or area that they can really specialise in, such as, adventurous couples, elopements, destination weddings, luxury wedding etc…

-This very photographer had no idea why she not getting any clients!!!
+This very photographer had no idea why she was not getting any clients!!!

-It is because their portfolio not only sucked, but they had no cohesive refined look, nasty fonts, and their other social media screamed the same too.
+It is because their portfolio wasn’t focused enough and seemed all over the place without a strong identity, but they had no cohesive refined look, nasty fonts, and their other social media screamed the same too.